 M-PT 303 Disciple-Making in the Local Church (2) Jesus' commission to His followers is to "make disciples" (Matthew 28:19).
 Fulfilling this directive is fundamental to ministry in the local church.
-This class will examine biblical principles, helpful resources, and effective methods for making disciples in the local church, comparing and contrasting an organic vs. programmatic approach.
-Class content includes personal discipleship but emphasizes developing a program of disciple-making on an organizational level.
+This is a seminar class which examines biblical principles, helpful resources, and effective methods for making disciples in the local church, comparing and contrasting an organic vs. programmatic approach.
+Class content includes personal discipleship but emphasizes developing disciple-making on a church-wide level.
+It is required for some Pastoral Studies majors but open to all students.

 M-PT 304 Pastoral Counseling (2) Explores key Bible texts in depth that provide a basis for Christ-centered personal change.
 Relates biblical principles and counseling methods to counseling issues pastors frequently face.
 Prerequisite: G-SS 102 Introduction to Psychology and Counseling